mmb-carb/GATE_Documentation/docs/USER_GUIDE.md

 > path to CSC file with airport FAA codes

-This CSV file contains flight code information about airports and helipads.
+This CSV file contains flight code information about airports.
 In specific, it maps a numerical ID for a given facility in the point source inventory (FF10) files, to an official `FFA_LID` code.
-The user can include such a mapping for all the airports and helipads in their model, but the FF10 file format for area sources does not include specific airports/helipads, so this file will need be used for area source emissions.
+The user can include such a mapping for all the airports in their model, but the FF10 file format for area sources does not include specific airports, so this file will need be used for area source emissions.

 The provide example file that comes with GATE looks like this: